Last updated: May 5, 2026

 |---|---|---|---|

-| Full Medicaid participant, often with Medicare too | Usually no monthly PACE premium | No deductible, copayment, or coinsurance for approved drugs, services, or care | Ask about any spenddown or income-contribution issues if the person already has complex Medicaid rules |
+| Full Medicaid participant, often with Medicare too | Usually no monthly PACE premium | No deductible, copayment, or coinsurance for approved drugs, services, or care | Ask about spenddown, income contribution, and state Medicaid rules |

-| Medicare-only participant | PACE monthly premium for the long-term care portion, Part D premium, and usually Part B premium | No deductible, copayment, or coinsurance for approved care | Get the exact total monthly cost in writing before signing |
+| Medicare-only participant | PACE monthly premium, Part D premium, and usually Part B premium | No deductible, copayment, or coinsurance for approved care | Get the exact total monthly cost in writing before signing |

-| No Medicare and no Medicaid | Full private-pay PACE premium if the local program offers that path | No deductible, copayment, or coinsurance for approved care once enrolled | This can be very expensive, so compare it with assisted living and private home care carefully |
+| No Medicare and no Medicaid | Full private-pay PACE premium if the local program offers that path | No deductible, copayment, or coinsurance for approved care once enrolled | This can be costly, so compare it with assisted living and private home care |

 Most important cost rule: Do not focus only on the monthly premium.
 Ask for the total monthly cost, including Part B, Part D, any Medicaid spenddown rules, and what happens if nursing-home care becomes necessary.
 Then get that answer in writing.

-Enrollment usually starts on the first day of the month after the signed agreement is received.
+The start-date rule says enrollment usually begins on the first day of the month after the signed agreement is received.
 That date matters.
 If a family is trying to line up discharge from a hospital, rehab, or nursing home, a late signature can push the start to the next month.
-Ask the program what paperwork deadline applies this month and who is still holding up the file.

 - Check service area and basic fit by phone first.
 Ask, “Do you serve this ZIP code?
 Do you accept Medicare-only participants?
 What hospital system do you use?”